 The Josiah Bayly House – Oldest House in Cambridge

-The former owners admitted in a personal interview that there were many spirits in the house.
-The owners’ teenage daughter was tormented in her sleep by woman who stood at the foot of her bed slapping her feet trying to get her to wake up.
-The same teenage daughter and her mother on separate occasions would hear someone out on the second floor balcony yet no one was there when they investigated.
+These former owners admitted in a personal interview that there were many spirits in the house.
+A teenage daughter was tormented in her sleep by a woman who stood at the foot of her bed slapping her feet trying to get her to wake up.
+The same teenage daughter and her mother on separate occasions would hear someone out on the second-floor balcony yet no one was there when they investigated.

 These were just some of the things that happened to this family that caused them to know that they were not alone in their beloved home.